Summer Sale Special 65% Discount Offer - Ends in 0d 00h 00m 00s - Coupon code: ex2p65

 Question # 22

-What is the primary function of the "temperature" parameter in the OCI Generative AI Generation models?
+What is the function of "Prompts" in the chatbot system?

 A.